sysmake-dev/el-camino-grill-case-study/notes/site_content.md

 **background:** #006341
 **text:** #f0e6dc

-_note:_ there will be a bg img for the hero section
+*note:* There will be a background image for the hero section.

 ## Location